Pro100Temka/Ciphers/README.md

 # Ciphers
-Some easy ciphers for studyingю
+Some easy ciphers for studying.